 To increase your chances of success in obtaining a small business loan, preparation is key.
 Having your documentation and research prepared BEFORE you need a loan is ideal.
 That way, when you’re in need of a loan, you’ll have everything in place to guarantee a successful outcome.

 Before you think about the type of loan or application process, you must first sit down and consider why you want a business loan in the first place.
+Then think about the types of small business loans.
 What do you plan on doing with your loan?
 Do you know exactly how much you will need?
 What portion of it will go to overhead expenses?
 Equipment?
 Payroll?

 Determining how much money you will need, along with what you will use the money for, are both prerequisites before exploring small business financing options.